Mogreine/text-language-predictor/README.md

 2. Sample random texts
 3. Shuffle texts
 4. Concatenate texts into sample

+Also, with `word_perm_prob` probability all the words in a sample are shuffled.

 ### Model
 I used pretrained BERT (bert-base-multilingual-cased).
 Didn't really have a choice here since there is not